-The Transports de l'Agglomération de Montpellier (TaM) in this city of southern France is a semi-public company that implements the urban transport policy.
-It has been commissioned to do so by Montpellier's transport authority, the Communauté d'Agglomération de Montpellier.
+The Transports de l'Agglomération de Montpellier (TaM) in Montpellier is a semipublic company that implements transport policies.
+It has been commissioned to do so by Montpellier's transport authority, the Communauté d'Agglomération de Montpellier (CAM).
 The TaM is responsible for: